852DuartePls/UNSTABLE-Spigot-VirtualStorages/README.md

 - **/backpack:** Opens the virtual backpack for players who have the appropriate permission.
 - **/backpackview <player>:** Allows the player to visualize and interact with another player's backpack.
-- **/vsreload:** Reloads permissions for VirtualStorages.
+- **/vsreload:** Reloads messages from the config.yml file for VirtualStorages.
 Requires admin privileges.

 ---